-Such sources are mostly careless when it comes to screen apps for viruses and malware before allowing users to install them on their smartphones.
+Such sources are mostly careless when it comes to screening apps for viruses and malware before allowing users to install them on their smartphones.

 Efforts have been made to diminish the quantity of malware implemented by Android users and they are now much more secure than they were in the past.
 However, research seems to be more in favor of iOS apps.

 Historically, Apple has been more regular in releasing safety fixes and updates.
-By fixing weaknesses quickly, iOS does a more excellent job if keeping the platform secure.
+By fixing weaknesses quickly, iOS does a more excellent job of keeping the platform secure.

 Privacy for users is the utmost concern for Apple.
 User data is scrambled by Apple and never traded to anyone without the user’s permission.